 videos.contoso.com from two backend pools called ImagePool and VideoPool.
 Alternatively you can configure both the front-end hosts to direct traffic to a single backend pool called MediaPool.

 Similarly, you can have two different domains

 www.fabrikam.com configured on the same Front Door.

 The cookie-based session affinity feature is useful when you want to keep a user session on the same application backend.
 By using Front Door managed cookies, subsequent traffic from a user session gets directed to the same application backend for processing.
 This feature is important in cases where session state is saved locally on the backend for a user session.

 Front Door supports TLS termination at the edge that is, individual users can set up a TLS connection with Front Door environments instead of establishing it over long haul connections with the application backend.
 Additionally, Front Door supports both HTTP as well as HTTPS connectivity between Front Door environments and your backends.
 So, you can also set up end-to-end TLS encryption.
 For example, if Front Door for your application workload receives over 5000 requests in a minute, due to warm connection reuse, for active services, it will only establish say about 500 connections with your application backend, thereby reducing significant load from your backends.

 Custom domains and certificate management

 When you use Front Door to deliver content, a custom domain is necessary if you would like your own domain name to be visible in your Front Door URL.
 Having a visible domain name can be convenient for your customers and useful for branding purposes.
 Front Door also supports HTTPS for custom domain names.
-Use this feature by either choosing Front Door managed certificates for your traffic or uploading your own custom SSL certificate.
+Use this feature by either choosing Front Door managed certificates for your traffic or uploading your own custom TLS/SSL certificate.